 LiPo chargers typically have a balance current rating, measured in milliamps (mA), which indicates the maximum current that the charger can use to balance the cells.
 Higher balance current ratings generally lead to faster balancing and shorter charging times, while lower ratings may result in longer charging times due to slower cell balancing.

-Cheaper chargers tend to have lower balance current ratings, such as 0.2A/cell, while higher-end chargers may have higher balance current ratings, like 1.6A/cell.
+Cheaper chargers tend to have lower balance current ratings, such as 0.2A/cell, while higher-end chargers may have higher balance current ratings, up to 1.6A/cell or even higher.
 It is important to choose a LiPo charger with a decent balance current rating to ensure efficient charging and minimize the time you spend waiting for your batteries to finish charging.

 Choosing the Right Power Supply for Your Charger